 - Skunks [PDF - 89 KB]

 Recently, there have been increased sightings of wolves in parts of the County.
 Our Problem Wildlife officers are available to help with these types of situations.
-The officers in partnership with Fish and Wildlife work with landowners to assess and offer solution that address the problem.
+The officers in partnership with Fish and Wildlife work with landowners to assess and offer a solution that addresses the problem.

 Anyone who has lost cattle or other animals due to wolf attacks or has concerns about wolf behaviour around livestock, contact the Agriculture department at 780-532-9727 or the local Fish and Wildlife Office at 780-538-5265